AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 #.
 A lnas file: It contains the information about the mesh.
 #.
 HDF time series: It contains the pressure coefficient signals indexed by each of the mesh triangles.
 #.
-Zoning information: Necessary for defining the bounding area for calculating shape and liquid force coefficients.
+Zoning information: Necessary for defining the bounding area for calculating shape coefficients.

 Outputs:
 ========